-The City of Oakland's economic development efforts are aligned with Oakland's Consolidated Plan objectives to create a thriving economy and workforce.
-Critical coordination efforts are: strategic and focus efforts to align economic and workforce development efforts on growth sectors that offer middlewage job opportunities and have low barriers to employment; strengthen entrepreneurship support for startups and small businesses; participation in strategic regional economic development initiatives; strengthen partnerships with educational institutions; identify new financing mechanisms to support affordable housing, redevelopment of blighted and underutilized properties and work with large property owners to address infrastructure needs.
+The City of Oakland's economic development efforts are aligned with both the CEDS and Oakland's Economic Development Strategy objectives to create a thriving economy and workforce.
+Critical coordination efforts are: strategic and focus efforts to align economic and workforce development efforts on growth sectors that offer middle-wage job opportunities and have low barriers to employment; strengthen entrepreneurship support for startups and small businesses; participation in strategic regional economic development initiatives; strengthen partnerships with educational institutions; identify new financing mechanisms to support affordable housing, redevelopment of blighted and underutilized properties and work with large property owners to address infrastructure needs.
 These initiatives are further required since the City has adopted 4 Specific Plans: West Oakland, Broadway Valdez, Lake Merritt, Coliseum City and the Downtown Specific Plan.
 Combined with major transit oriented investments and developments, the City decision to prioritize investment and services along key commercial corridors is consistent with the current and planned economic development and workforce development efforts.
+The focal point of City efforts is targeted on equitable economic development.